iamsmurph/es170_ml_project/README.md

-# Supervised Machine Learning Clustering on MNIST dataset with Rigetti PyQuil and IBM Qiskit
+# Supervised Clustering on MNIST dataset with Rigetti PyQuil and IBM Qiskit

 ### How to use:
 1. Must have a couple moduels installed: mpl_toolkits.mplot3d, matplotlib.pyplot,